shidel/FDI/README.md

         FPKGS       = Set in FPINS600 and points to list of binary packages to be installed.

-        FSCAN       = Used to determine if all drives should be scanned during the actual installation to run additional installers.

         FEXT        = File extension of new source AUTOEXEC.BAT and FDCONFIG.SYS files that will be used to replace existing versions.